Our Top Working From Home Tips

-Identify the hours when you are most productive, and structure your workday around them.
+Identify the hours when you’re most productive, and structure your workday around them.

-Note: your peak productivity time is best spent on those items that fall within your important but not urgent category.
-Save email for another time in the day.
+Note: your peak productivity time is best spent on items that fall within your “important” but not “urgent” category.
+Save emails for another time in the day.

 Many meetings these days involve video conferencing, and you never know when a client or coworker will ask for a last-minute call.
 You’ll feel more confident being prepared and looking your best.